-If computers had body parts you could say that the CPU is the ‘brains’ of the physical computer.
-The CPU performs the algorithms, function, and input/output of the computer.
-If a CPU has reached the 100% maximum usage of their resources then it is an overloaded computer!
-The computer cannot handle anymore requests!
-You can either 1) upgrade the CPU service 2) add additional CPU cores 3) or shut down frivolous services that are clogging up the CPU.
-If your CPU is at or above 75% you should consider the previous steps to make it run more efficient.
+If computers had body parts, you could say that the CPU is the 'brains' of the physical computer.
+The CPU performs the algorithms, functions, and input/output of the computer.
+If a CPU has reached the 100% maximum usage of its resources, then it is an overloaded computer!
+The computer cannot handle any more requests!
+You can either 1) upgrade the CPU service, 2) add additional CPU cores, 3) or shut down frivolous services that are clogging up the CPU.
+If your CPU is at or above 75%, you should consider the previous steps to make it run more efficiently.

 Monitor the RAM

 RAM is the form of memory storage for a computer.
-RAM is based on flash based storage – it is several times faster then the slower hard moving parts like HDD storage.
-Servers know if they run out of RAM then they can allocate a portion of the hard drive for the RAM space.
+RAM is based on flash-based storage – it is several times faster than slower, hard-moving parts like HDD storage.
+Servers know if they run out of RAM, they can allocate a portion of the hard drive for the RAM space.
 This process is called swapping and leads to performance degradation.
 Swapping can also lead to file fragmentation.
 File fragmentation can lead to server performance decline.
 RAM is the cheapest way to improve server performance.